Tools4everBV/HelloID-Conn-Prov-Target-Eduarte-Employee/README.md

 - Create a custom property for the field mapping for correlation.
 A Person property named `personAfkortingscode`.

 ### Remarks

+#### Concurrent actions
+> [!IMPORTANT]
+> Granting and revoking rolls is done by editing rolls after receiving the rolls from an account.
+For this reason, the concurrent actions need to be set to `1`.

 #### Employee and User account
 - The connector facilitates the creation of both an employee account and a user account.
 The user account is dependent on the employee account and can only be created once the employee account exists.